memgraph/docs/cypher-manual/clauses/delete.md

 Failed to remove node because of it's existing connections.
 Consider using DETACH DELETE.
 ```

-This will however result in an error because `DELETE` can only be used on nodes that have no relationships.
+On the data set we are using, this query results in an error because `DELETE`
+can only be used on nodes that have no relationships.

 ## 2. Deleting a node and its relationships

-The `DELETE` clause can be used to delete a node along with all of its relationships with the keyword `DETACH`.
+The `DELETE` clause can be used to delete a node along with all of its relationships with the keyword `DETACH`:

 ```cypher
 MATCH (n:Country { name: 'United Kingdom' })